MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-1204-database-engine-error.md

   - If you have configured **max server memory**, increase the **max server memory** setting.

 - If you suspect that the lock manager has used the maximum amount of available memory, identify the transaction that is holding the most locks and terminate it.
-The following script will identify the transaction with the most locks:
+The following script will identify the transaction that has the most locks:

     ```sql
     SELECT request_session_id, COUNT (*) num_locks